Lsh0x/gakushu/arch.md

 ## End of installation

 ### Add a root passwd to be able to debug if needed

 ```
+# Add user with wheel group
+useradd -G wheel -m x
+pacman -Sy sudo
+passwd x
+# uncomment the wheel line in the /etc/sudoers file allowing x to use sudo

+# you can also add a passwd to root
 passwd
 reboot
 ```